On Premise to Cloud Migration: Benefits, Key Factors, and How To's

 By Josh Hebb

-- The benefits of the cloud
+- The benefits of an on premise to cloud migration

 - Significant tips and takeaways

 There’s an extensive range of reasons why a cloud migration makes sense.
 Some of these extras depend on your specific business, but here’s a look at what we’re seeing with our clients who have moved their businesses from on premise to cloud.

 The number one reason to move to the cloud is, without a doubt, the agility it affords your organization.

 This gives you the power to quickly spin up global resources as you need them, within a couple of minutes.
 You can experiment, innovate, and move quickly.
 Nearly everything is possible when working with a managed web infrastructure.